-- i.
-Global and Sustainability designated courses (one of each required); - ii.
+- f.
+Co-curricular requirements: - i.
+Global and Sustainability designated courses (one of each required);

+ii.
 Learning Community and Engaged Learning designated courses or experiences (see below for details)

 Global and Sustainability Courses:

 Global and Sustainability courses and co-curricular experiences are designed to prepare students for active and responsible participation in global citizenship and stewardship of the Earth and its resources.